anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     ssh -i ~/.ssh/id_rsa [USERNAME]@[EXTERNAL_IP]
     ```

-**Note:**
+> [!NOTE]

-- This method is direct and hands-on.
+> - This method is direct and hands-on.
 The Attacker is manually adding their SSH key to the VM, bypassing GCP's key management mechanisms.
-- Evades GCP-level logging associated with key additions, making their actions less visible in the platform's audit trails.
+> - Evades GCP-level logging associated with key additions, making their actions less visible in the platform's audit trails.

 ### Method 2: Attacker associates the Public Key with Google Cloud User Account.